-Ever since Google Chrome launched on iOS its users have been asking for one simple thing: the ability to make it their default browser.
+Ever since Google Chrome was released for iPad and iPhone users have asked Apple for one simple thing: the ability to make Chrome their default browser.

 And Apple has (finally) listened.

 Not just Chrome, either.
-They can make any third-party web browser the default.
-Google Chrome is the most popular third-party web browser in the Apple ecosystem system so this news will please many.
+You can make any web browser your default in iOS 14.
+Google Chrome is the most popular third-party web browser in the Apple ecosystem system however, so this news will please many.

 Google Chrome’s iOS incarnation is a little different to the versions readily available on Android and desktop operating systems in that it uses the same “browser engine” as Safari (i.e. not the Blink engine used elsewhere).